toniiiik/aedes-keycloak-authorizer/README.md

                         default: '/.well-known/openid-configuration',
     issuerClaim:        claim of issuer.
 The value is used to concat with well known endpoint
                         default: 'iss'
+    fallback:           object which define fallback authorizer.
+Can be used if external connections are validated with jwt and internal service connection are walidated with service account (e.g. lenses.io mqtt connector).
+                        default: null
 ```

+## Planned features

+ - [ ] missing ip white list in conjuction with fallback authorizer

 ## Testing